Understanding & defining Quantitative Research

 2. Longitudinal Surveys

 Longitudinal surveys are observational in nature that is carried out in different time durations to scrutinize a change in the thought processes and respondent behavior.
 This time can vary from days to months to even decades.
-For example, if a researcher is planning to analyze the changes in the purchasing habits of the teenagers for 10 years, then he will have to conduct the longitudinal survey.
+For example, if a quantitative study requires a person to analyze the changes in the purchasing habits of the teenagers for 10 years, then he will have to conduct the longitudinal survey.
 The characteristics of longitudinal surveys are:

 - In this survey, various variables can be compared and analyzed at different time intervals.